reeshabh-k/rust_spreadsheet/README.md

 - `regex`: For pattern matching in formulas
 - `once_cell`: For lazy initialization
-- `ordered-float`: For floating point comparison
+- `ordered-float`: For floating point comparison Backend uses port 8080 and frontend uses port 8000, both on local:

 ## Features